Chinese Studies and Law BA (Hons)

 B

-Accepted at grade B plus two A levels at AB including the relevant Modern Language for advanced, no language requirement for beginners.
+Accepted at grade B plus two A levels at AB and including the relevant language for entry to advanced language; (no subject requirement for entry to beginners' language).

 Find more courses from University of Liverpool with our undergraduate course search.